zx80/flask-simple-auth/README.md

 Some tasks:

- - token caching (especially for expensive jwt checks)? how to deal with expiration?
  - handle "path" vs "string" path parameter?
  - add support for more types? which ones?
  - make Flask callable for the route?
 Nope, already used.